Into the crossfire: evaluating the use of a language model to crowdsource gun violence reports: Related work

-Few studies have evaluated the adoption of NLP models by human rights organizations. \citeauthor{alhelbawyNLPPoweredHumanRights2020} built a corpus of tweets reporting violent acts in Arabic~\cite{alhelbawyCorpusViolenceActs2016} and compared different NLP architectures, including baseline models (Naive Bayes and Support Vector Machine) and two types of long short-term memory (LSTM) neural networks.
-The LSTM architecture achieves the highest performance, while the authors note that Transformer-based architectures could offer higher scores.
-The authors concisely comment on the impact of its real-world implementation, stating that ``collected reports contributed to a number of publications by human rights organizations".
+To date, there is limited evidence of NLP models being evaluated for human rights monitoring in real-world settings.
+One example of such applied research is presented by \citet{alhelbawyNLPPoweredHumanRights2020}.
+The authors built a corpus of tweets reporting violent acts in Arabic~\citep{alhelbawyCorpusViolenceActs2016} and compared different NLP architectures, including baseline models (Naive Bayes and Support Vector Machine) and two types of long short-term memory (LSTM) neural networks.
+The LSTM architectures achieve the highest performance, while the authors note that Transformer-based architectures could offer higher scores. \citet{alhelbawyNLPPoweredHumanRights2020} concisely comment on the impact of its real-world implementation, stating that ``collected reports contributed to a number of publications by human rights organizations.''
+However, there remains an important gap in systematically assessing the effectiveness of machine learning models for real-time detection of human rights abuse.

+Public interest technologies applied to human rights often involve creating user-friendly human-computer interfaces to interact with and explore the data.
+For example, \citet{alhelbawyNLPPoweredHumanRights2020} integrated the results of the NLP classifier into a web platform, and \citet{millerDiggingHumanRights2013} used graphs to represent the relationship between entities in documents related to human rights violations.
+Nevertheless, knowledge about the challenges and effectiveness of using these interfaces for real-world monitoring remains scarce.
+To address this uncertainty, we propose a web-based interface that allows analysts to visualize model classifications of crowdsourced data and leverage survey data from human rights analysts who actively use our interface, providing valuable insights into the design and development of effective human-computer interfaces in this field.

+Despite the potential of recent NLP methods and social media data, human rights organizations often struggle to effectively harness these technologies.
+Extracting actionable information from social media data demands specialized skills and expertise that many nonprofits lack~\citep{farmerDataSocialGood2023}.
+Additionally, nonprofits, including human rights organizations, often perceive social media primarily as a one-way communication tool to broadcast their agendas, rather than as a means for engagement or data collection~\citep{namisangoWhatWeKnow2019}.
+This technological and methodological gap is especially detrimental in fragile contexts, where timely access to accurate information is most needed to respond to crises and protect vulnerable populations.